Realeyes Case Study

 Using state-of-the-art human behavior recognition analysis, Realeyes is a platform that measures peoples’ emotions as they view video content through their computers’ webcams.
 The firm works with brands, media companies, and market research agencies to deliver business intelligence through emotion analytics.
 It recruits volunteer participants from around the world to take part in individual studies to test responses to video content.
 The results of these studies help organizations focus their marketing messages and make content placement decisions that maximize impact.
 Founded in 2007, with headquarters in London and offices in the U.S. and Hungary, the startup counts among its clients many Fortune 500 companies and some of the biggest brands in the world, including Coca-Cola, Samsung, and Walt Disney.

 Initially relying on a hosted services provider, Realeyes received its first round of funding in 2011, at which point the company decided to build its next-generation services entirely in the cloud.
-Elnar Hajiyev, CTO and
+Elnar Hajiyev, CTO and cofounder of Realeyes, explains, “We wanted to run everything online.
+Being a small startup, we didn’t have big resources, and what investment funds we did have we needed to use wisely and put toward adding value to our clients rather than toward IT.
+Running everything in the cloud made sense.”

 Before looking to the cloud, Realeyes was running its services on a single server, which meant any hardware problems could disrupt services and capacity was often an issue.
 “Operating our internal R&D activities locally meant we’d often use all of the computational capacity of our servers,” says Hajiyev.
 “This would limit the number of experiments we were able to execute and slow down our research activities.”